Digital, clear, sustainable: the interior of the new Porsche Taycan

 There are also small, touch-control fields at the edges of the screen for operating the light and chassis functions.
 The instrument cluster is therefore wider than the steering wheel and reminiscent of the iconic original 911.

-The steering wheel has a light appearance, with two models from which to choose.
-In addition to the basic version, which can be customized with coloured inserts as part of the accent package, Porsche also offers a GT sports steering wheel option.
-It has a distinctive design with visible screw heads and features a typical Porsche round mode switch that can be used to select the various driving modes.
+The steering wheel has a light appearance, with two models to choose from.
+In addition to the basic version, which can be customised with coloured inserts as part of the accent package, Porsche also offers a GT sports steering wheel option.
+It has a distinctive design with visible screw heads and features a typical Porsche round mode switch which can be used to select the various driving modes.

 The upper and lower sections of the dashboard stretch across the entire width of the vehicle in the shape of a wing.
 A central 10.9-inch infotainment display and an optional passenger display are combined to form an integrated glass band in a black-panel look, thereby blending in visually with the interior.

 All user interfaces have been completely re-designed for the Taycan.
-The number of traditional hardware controls, such as switches and buttons, are greatly reduced.
+The number of traditional hardware controls, such as switches and buttons, have been greatly reduced.
 Instead, control is intelligent and intuitive – via touch operation or a voice control function that responds to the command “Hey Porsche”.

 The elevated centre console intensifies the feeling of a low seating position, as you would expect from a Porsche.
 It features a large 8.4-inch touch panel with haptic feedback.
 This allows the air-conditioning settings to be altered directly.
 Integrated handwriting recognition also allows quick address inputs.